 The Methodology chapter of the book Drug Utilization Research.
 Methods and Applications (M. Elseviers, B. Wettermark, A.B.
 Almarsdottir et al. Ed.
 Wiley Blackwell, 2016) discusses different methods for data collection on drug utilisation.

-Search criteria to identify outcomes should be defined and the list of codes should be provided.
+Search criteria to identify outcomes should be defined and the list of codes and any used algorithm should be provided.
 Generation of code lists requires expertise in both the coding system and the disease area.
-Researchers should also consult clinicians who are familiar with the coding practice within the studied field.
+Researchers should consult clinicians who are familiar with the coding practice within the studied field.
 Suggested methodologies are available for some coding systems (see Creating medical and drug code lists to identify cases in primary care databases.
 Pharmacoepidemiol Drug Saf 2009;18(8):704-7).
 Coding systems used in some commonly used databases are updated regularly so sustainability issues in prospective studies should be addressed at the protocol stage.
 Moreover, great care should be given when re-using a code list from another study as code lists depend on the study objective and methods.
 Public repository of codes as Clinicalcodes.org is available and researchers are also encouraged to make their own set of coding available.

-In some circumstances, chart review or text entries in electronic format linked to coded entries can be useful for outcome identification.
+In some circumstances, chart review or free text entries in electronic format linked to coded entries can be useful for outcome identification.
 Such identification may involve an algorithm with use of multiple code lists (for example disease plus therapy codes) or an endpoint committee to adjudicate available information against a case definition.
 In some cases, initial plausibility checks or subsequent medical chart review will be necessary.
-When databases have prescription data only, drug exposure may be used as a proxy for an outcome, or linkage to different databases is required.
+When databases contain prescription data only, drug exposure may be used as a proxy for an outcome, or linkage to different databases is required.

 In pharmacoepidemiology studies, covariates are often used for selecting and matching study subjects, comparing characteristics of the cohorts, developing propensity scores, creating stratification variables, evaluating effect modifiers and adjusting for confounders.
 Reliable assessment of covariates is therefore essential for the validity of results.
 Patient characteristics and other key covariates that could be confounding variables need to be evaluated using all available data.
-A given database may or may not be suitable for studying a research question depending on the availability of these covariates.
+A given database may or may not be suitable for studying a research question depending on the availability of information on these covariates.

-Some patient characteristics and covariates vary with time and accurate assessment is time dependent.
+Some patient characteristics and covariates vary with time and accurate assessment is therefore time dependent.
 The timing of assessment of the covariates is an important factor for the correct classification of the subjects and should be clearly specified in the protocol.
+Capturing covariates can be done at one or multiple points during the study period.
+In the later scenario, the variable will be modeled as time-dependent variable.

 Assessment of covariates can be done using different periods of time (look-back periods or run-in periods).
-Fixed look-back periods (for example 6 months or 1 year) are sometimes used when there are changes in coding methods or in practices or when is not feasible to use the entire medical history of a patient.
-Estimation using all available covariates information versus a fixed look-back window for dichotomous covariates (Pharmacoepidemiol Drug Saf.
-2013; 22(5):542-50) establishes that defining covariates based on all available historical data, rather than on data observed over a commonly shared fixed historical window will result in estimates with less bias.
-However, this approach may not be applicable when data from paediatric and adult periods are combined because covariates may significantly differ between paediatric and adult populations (e.g., height and weight).
+Fixed look-back periods (for example 6 months or 1 year) are sometimes used when there are changes in coding methods or in practices or when to using the entire medical history of a patient is not feasible.
+Estimation using all available covariates information versus a fixed look-back window for dichotomous covariates (Pharmacoepidemiol Drug Saf 2013; 22(5):542-50) establishes that defining covariates based on all available historical data, rather than on data observed over a commonly shared fixed historical window will result in estimates with less bias.
+However, this approach may not be applicable when data from paediatric and adult periods are combined because covariates may significantly differ between paediatric and adult populations (e.g. height and weight).

 Information bias arises when incorrect information about either exposure or outcome or any covariates is collected in the study.
 It can be either non-differential when it does occur randomly across exposed/non-exposed participants or differential when it is influenced by the disease or exposure status.

-Non differential misclassification bias drives the risk estimate towards the null value, while differential bias can drive the risk estimate in either direction.
+Non-differential misclassification bias drives the risk estimate towards the null value, while differential bias can drive the risk estimate in either direction.
 Examples of non-differential misclassification bias are recall bias (e.g., in case controls studies cases and controls can have different recall of their past exposures) and surveillance or detection bias.